simonkojima/sierp-matlab/README.txt

-# BCIToolBox
-BCI ToolBox for Analysis
+# Library for ERP Analysis and BCI
 Author : Simon Kojima

-Require EEGLAB, bvaloader